Introduction

 Implementation and Integration: Connecting Your Tech Stack

-Before committing, conduct an audit of your current stack to ensure data will flow bi-directionally—updating subscriber statuses in your CRM when they unsubscribe in iContact, and triggering emails in iContact when a deal stage changes in your CRM.
-This is vital for maintaining list health.
-With B2B email lists growing 0.5% to 2% monthly but facing 15% to 30% annual churn, automated list hygiene via integration is the only way to keep your database profitable without manual scrubbing.
+Before committing, ensure your stack allows bi-directional data flow—updating CRM statuses upon unsubscribes, or triggering iContact emails when CRM deal stages change.
+With B2B email lists growing 0.5% to 2% monthly but facing 15% to 30% annual churn, automated list hygiene via integration keeps your database profitable without manual scrubbing.

 Try AuthenCIO